microsoft/vscode-docs/docs/getstarted/getting-started.md

 Beyond changing the color theme of the user interface, you can customize almost every part of VS Code by using settings.
 Maybe you prefer a different font for the editor, change word wrapping, or enable [floating editor windows](/docs/editor/custom-layout.md#floating-editor-windows).

-Let's use the **Settings Editor** to modify the tab size in the editor:
+Let's use the **Settings Editor** to modify the font size in the editor:

 1. Select **File** > **Preferences** > **Settings** (or press `kb(workbench.action.openSettings)`) to open the Settings Editor.